DiamondMiner88/KitCat/README.md

 You need [Node.js](https://nodejs.org/en/download/) installed on your system.

 ### Installing
 Open your terminal, and run `npm install` to install all the libraries.
-Fill in the tokens in [config.json](https://github.com/DiamondMiner88/despacito-spider-tmp/blob/master/config.json)
+Rename [config-example.json](https://github.com/DiamondMiner88/despacito-spider/blob/master/config-example.json) to `config.json`.
+Fill in the tokens
 ## Deployment
 Open your terminal, and run `node index.json`.
 ## Built With